lelis685/lelis685/README.md

-  🔭 I’m working as a Software Engineer and contributing to backend for building Banking applications.
+  🔭 I’m working as a Software Engineer and contributing to backend banking applications.
   ⚡ In my free time I watch TV Shows, read and do courses in tech.